Optional Categories

 }

-By adding the above JavaScript Object, users will be able to understand the purpose behind this optional cookie category and be able to either grant their consent, or revoke it via the user interface.
+By adding the above JavaScript Object, users will be able to understand the purpose behind each optional cookie category and will be able to either grant consent, or revoke it via the user interface.

-Though these user actions need to be associated with the intended behaviour, which requires extending the JavaScript Object with the following properties:
+These user actions also need to be associated with the relevant functionality offered by the library you wish to use, which requires extending the JavaScript Object with the following properties:

 Typically, this would mean following the third party software's guidance for loading the library as part of the onAccept callback; and following the software's guidance for User Opt-out as part of the onRevoke callback.